 As it is characteristic to Vooremaa, the farm houses are located on the slopes of the drumlin.
 Photo: Eike Vunk

-In the reserve, there are historical manors with their valuable parks – Pikkjärve, Luua, Kaiavere, Elistvere, Saadjärve and Kukulinna.
+In the protected area, there are historical manors with their valuable parks – Pikkjärve, Luua, Kaiavere, Elistvere, Saadjärve and Kukulinna.
 Old manor locations can be recognised in many places by the grand avenues and mighty tree groups, a few initial plannings of the buildings have survived.
 Most of the buildings of Pikkjärve and Kaiavere manor have been destroyed.
 Only a few Elistvere manor buildings have also survived.
 In Elistvere manor park an animal park introducing the mammals of our forests has operated since 1997.

 During the years 1921–1924, Kukulinna manor was the summer home of Art School Pallas, many artists and writers spent time there.
 Later, there was a pioneer camp in the manor, but currently the complex is not in use.
 The manor house of Saadjärve from the Classicist era is in good condition and is privately owned.